DaniMarts/TicTacToe/README.md

 # TIC-TAC-TOE
- An online two-player tic-tac-toe game
+ An online two-player tic-tac-toe game, adapted from the <a href="https://reactjs.org/tutorial/tutorial.html">React.js tutorial</a> and improved by adding live multiplayer options using <a href="https://socket.io/">socket.io</a>.